-The board stated that it had, in previous decisions concerning similar content, (1) adopted an effectbased and more flexible approach to its resale price maintenance analysis.
+The board stated that it had, in previous decisions concerning similar content, adopted an effect- based and more flexible approach to its resale price maintenance analysis.
 In this regard, the board considered the following matters:

-- why the undertaking concerned had engaged in resale price maintenance; - the supplier's position and market power; - the market structure and the density of intra-brand competition; - whether resale price maintenance leads to the maintenance of a single price by suppliers or distributors within the market; - whether there is an explicit unity of will between the suppliers or distributors regarding resale price maintenance; and - the effects of resale price maintenance within the market.
+- ▶ why the undertaking concerned had engaged in resale price maintenance;  - ▶ the supplier's position and market power;  - ho whether resale price maintenance leads to the maintenance of a single price by suppliers or distributors within the market;eals - whether there is an explicit unity of will between the suppliers or distributors regarding resale price maintenance; and \( \text{\mathbb{M}} \) - the effects of resale price maintenance within the market.